 The Alvin Community College Police Department's primary goal is to provide a safe environment for all persons who use the campus.
 The department is staffed with police officers who are commissioned by the State of Texas and are charged with the responsibility of receiving, investigating, and reporting all criminal activities.
 Department policies require that officers immediately respond to and investigate any criminal offenses or incidents.
-All investigations that involve students or employees are reported to the appropriate offices for disciplinary action.
-The College Police Department also provides a variety of services to students and employees, such as motor assists, first aid, lost and found, information, campus escort, and other services.
+All investigations that involve students or employees are reported to the appropriate offices for follow-up if necessary.
+The College Police Department also provides a variety of services to students and employees, such as motor assists, first aid, lost and found, information, campus escort, as well as other services.

-Alvin Community College is accessible between the hours of 7:00 a.m. - 10:00 p.m.
-Monday - Friday.
+40 Rev: 11-19-19 Alvin Community College buildings are accessible between the hours of 7:00 a.m. - 10:00 p.m.
+Monday - Friday and Monday - Thursday (summer).
 Some areas are accessible Saturdays and Sundays from 8:00 a.m. to 4:00 p.m.
 Secured areas are closed when College employees are not present.
 The College Police Department monitors the College 24 hours a day, seven days a week.
 If you have any questions regarding rules, regulations, laws or related concerns, please feel free to call or come by the department in Building H, Room 132.